anton-novak/community-board-bot/README.md

 * We have not found a way to capture `file_id` of multiple photos sent by a user as a media group - only `file_id` of the last photo is available.
 It seems to be a [requested feature](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Frequently-requested-design-patterns#how-do-i-deal-with-a-media-group) for the Bot API, so either we wait for the implementation or come up with a workaround.
 * Getting into bot development proved harder than we imagined because of the style of documenting the libraries and the APIs.
 Thankfully, some answers were found in community discussions, in particular this [post](https://github.com/telegraf/telegraf/issues/705#issuecomment-549056045) by Ivan Malyugin on using `Scene` and `WizardScene` was most helpful.
+* We have not found an easy way to test the bot and the web app on a mobile device.
+This became possible closer to the submission deadline after deploying the bot, and required purchasing a virtual server, domain name and SLL certificate to set up HTTPS protocol.
+A feature got commented out as a result as it did not behave as expected on a mobile device (fade out on modal overflow to let user know that there's more content down below, substituted with drawer icon on top).
 * Potential additional features:
     * In-web-app editing of ads.
     * Geolocation-based registration process for keeping things truly local.